Ali-Jedari/Age_Estimation_CNN/README.md

 ## Requirements

-This project is written in python 3 and requires TensorFlow, Scikit-learn, Pandas, Numpy libraries.
+This project is written in python 3 and requires TensorFlow, Scikit-learn, Pandas, and Numpy.

 All the required libraries can be installed by running the following command: